Nimi142/BreakoutWearOS/README.md

 ![Screenshot 1](/Images/Screenshot_1642272587.png)
 ![Screenshot 2](/Images/Screenshot_1642271253.png)

-How it would look on a circular watch:
+How it would look on a round watch:
 <img src="./Images/s2.png" alt="Round Photoshop" height=500/>